erichlof/Babylon.js-PathTracing-Renderer/README.md

 * < > (comma, period) keys decrease and increase camera's aperture size
 * -- = (dash, equals) keys move camera's focus point forward and back out in the scene

-The following controls are specific to this red and blue Cornell Box with yellow sphere and clear glass sphere test scene:
+The following controls are specific to this red and blue Cornell Box with 2 spheres test scene:
 * 1-6 number keys select a different wall for the quad light to be attached to
 * open and close bracket keys decrease and increase the quad light's size
 <br><br>